gt-marine-robotics-group/firmware-base/PIOStarter/lib/README.md

 ### VariableBlink

-A practical example of input-driven timing.
+A practical example of input-driven timing using PIO peripheral.

 Demonstrates real-time integration between C++ logic and PIO state machines.